-The areas designated for estate residential use on the Town's Comprehensive Plan Future Land Use Plan Map are intended primarily for dwellings, but other types of suburban-rural land uses related to a rural residential environment, such as neighborhood parks may also be appropriate therein.
+The areas designated for estate residential use on the Town's Comprehensive Plan are intended primarily for dwellings, but other types of suburban land uses related to a residential environment, such as neighborhood parks may also be appropriate therein.

-Uses permitted in areas designated Estate Rresidential are as follows:
+Uses permitted in areas designated residential are as follows:

-- A. One dwelling unit per net acre.
-Clustering of units is not permitted. - B. Parks, golf courses and other outdoor recreational facilities, recreational, civic, or other cultural buildings ancillary to the primary outdoor recreational use of the site. - C. Public utilities, limited to including water and wastewater treatment plants, pumping stations, drainage facilities and structures, electric power plant substations and transmission facilities and solidwaste disposal and transfer stations up to 5 acres in size., excluding landfills and electrical power plants.
+- A. One dwelling unit per acre.
+Clustering of units is not permitted. - B. Parks, golf courses and other outdoor recreational facilities, recreational, civic, or other cultural buildings ancillary to the primary outdoor recreational use of the site. - C. Public utilities, including water and wastewater treatment plants, pumping stations, power plant substations and transmission facilities and solid waste disposal and transfer stations up to 5 acres in size, excluding landfills and electrical power plants.
 (BCPC Prov.
 Cert.
+Req. #7)

-Req. #7) - D. Communication and telecommunication transmission lines-and easements.
-Wireless telecommunication antennas and accessory equipment are permitted on Town-owned properties and in public rights-of-way. - E. Agriculture. - F. Special Residential Facilities Category (1); as defined in the Administration section in Part II of this Plan subject to the Special Residential Facilities provisions hereinin Section 14 of this Element. - G. Flexibility Units
+- D. Communication and telecommunication transmission lines and easements. - E. Agriculture. - F. Special Residential Facilities Category (1); as defined in the Administration section of this Plan subject to the Special Residential Facilities provisions herein. - G. Flexibility Units